-Finding the Cutting Edge
+Finding the Cutting Edge with IoT

-Making autonomy engaging for the user experience
+Making autonomy an engaging user experience

 When Bosch asked us to conceptualize the Indego 400, we looked at integrating users’ needs into the design and interface, and in a way that would give people a positive user experience and empower them through a connected product.

 Vincent Hasenmayer, Manager Strategic Design at TEAMS talked about the scope of the project “Designing for connected products is an area that we’ve been working in for a long time now,” he said.
 “Finding the cutting-edge with IoT means designing an experience that people love because it goes beyond their expectations.”

 Our multidisciplinary design team made up of strategists, industrial designers, engineers, and interaction designers conceptualized an intuitive design that would appeal to the Indego 400 target group by conveying ease-of-use, comfort, trust, and enjoyment into the design.

 Translating our research findings into user experiences

 It’s ultra-quiet – emitting as much noise as a normal conversation.
 Users can sit back in their garden and relax while the mower takes care of their lawn.

 Indego 400 users can use the ‘Connect’ app to operate the model from virtually any location.
 With the logicut navigation system, the Indego 400 cuts faster with a systematic lane mowing approach as compared to the traditional ‘random’ approach from many competitors.